 III.
 On-Air Promotions

-As due dates vary with each semester, ICTV Producers can expect that the Director of On-Air Promotions will provide producers with a clear schedule of when each video promo is due.
+As due dates vary with each semester, ICTV Producers can expect that the Director of On-Air Promotions and Publicity will provide producers with a clear schedule of when each video promo is due.
 Due dates can also be found in the ICTV Producer contract that each show’s producers sign prior to the start of the semester.

 The content standards for on-air video promotions are similar to those of ICTV programming and have been listed in the introduction of this handbook.
 Examples of violations of these standards include:

 - Using a copyrighted theme song of a pre-existing television program as audio

 - Plagiarizing a pre-existing commercial’s premise, setting, and script